 (28) Article 26 is replaced by the following:

-'Article 26
+'Article 26 (1122 Balz)

 Obligation to report transactions

-1. Investment firms which execute transactions in financial instruments shall report complete and accurate details of such transactions to ESMA as quickly as possible, and no later than the close of the following working day.
+1. Investment firms which execute transactions in financial instruments shall report complete and accurate details of such transactions to the competent authority as quickly as possible, and no later than the close of the following working day.

+The competent authorities shall, in accordance with Article 85 of Directive 2014/65/EU, establish the necessary arrangements in order to ensure that the competent authority of the most relevant market in terms of liquidity for those financial instruments also receives that information.

-ESMA shall make available to the competent authorities any information reported in accordance with this Article.
+The competent authorities shall without delay make available to ESMA any information reported in accordance with this Article.

 2. The obligation laid down in paragraph 1 shall apply to: